What 49 CFR Part 40 Is

 - BAT (Breath Alcohol Technician) — qualified under §40.213.
 Operates the EBT and conducts the full alcohol test.

-- HHS-Certified Lab — analyzes urine specimens.
-Initial immunoassay, then GC/MS or LC/MS confirmation.
+- HHS-Certified Lab — analyzes specimens.
+Initial testing uses an authorized method — immunoassay or a permitted alternate technology (§40.85) — followed by GC/MS or LC/MS confirmation.
 Sends results to the MRO, not directly to the employer.

 - MRO (Medical Review Officer) — licensed physician with specific training.
 Reviews non-negative lab results, interviews the donor about possible legitimate medical explanations, verifies the result, and reports to the DER.